Yawning/sphincs256/README.md

  * https://github.com/dchest/blake512

 Implementor's notes:
+ * Unlike the SUPERCOP signature algorithms, this implementation produces detached signatures.  "signature | message" is byte for byte identical to the SUPERCOP output so use append() if you want that.
  * It is possible to replace the digest functions used, as long as certain minimal properties (in particular second pre-image resistance) are present in the replacement algorithms and the digest lengths are identical.